Month: July 2021

 Providing tools to students and families

-Sallie Mae aims to help students and families access, afford, and complete college, and we provide free online tools to make that possible including Scholly, a one-stop shop to search and apply for millions of dollars of scholarships.
+Sallie Mae aims to help students and families access, afford, and complete college, and we provide free online tools to make that possible including Scholarship Search by Sallie, which helps connect students to a wide variety of scholarships.

 Much more work is needed to close achievement gaps and increase access to, and completion of, higher education.
 College should be affordable and accessible for all students, and Sallie Mae is dedicated to finding and implementing solutions.